 Hodgkin’s lymphoma (HL) is less common than other lymphomas.
 It mainly manifests in early adulthood (ages 20–39) and late adulthood (ages 65 and over).
-More than 75% of all adults with a recent diagnosis of Hodgkin’s lymphoma can be treated with standard chemotherapy, radiotherapy, or both.
+Standard chemotherapy, radiotherapy, can be effective for more than 75% of all adults with a recent diagnosis of Hodgkin’s lymphoma .
 Over the past 50 years, the number of deaths from Hodgkin’s lymphoma among adults has declined faster than the number of deaths from other types of cancer.

-Researchers are now focusing on implementing standard treatment regimens to reduce long-term side effects and improve the quality of life of survivors.
-They are looking for better ways to treat patients with recurrent cancer.
+Hence, researchers are now focusing on implementing standard treatment regimens to reduce long-term side effects and improve the quality of life of survivors.
+They are also looking for better ways to treat patients with recurrent cancer.

 Targeted therapies for Hodgkin’s Lymphoma

-A protein called CD30 is normally found on the surface of HL cells.
+A protein called CD30 is present on the surface of HL cells.
 A drug called brentuximab vedotin (Adcetis) that targets this protein has been approved as part of initial treatment for patients with advanced Hodgkin’s lymphoma.
 The use of these new drugs may help older patients avoid standard treatment with particularly toxic chemotherapy drugs.
-Brentuximab vedotin is currently being tested in clinical trials with other chemotherapeutic agents and immunotherapy1.
+However Brentuximab vedotin is currently under testing in clinical trials with other chemotherapeutic agents and immunotherapy1.

 Immune checkpoint inhibitors

 Immune checkpoint inhibitors, which help T cells better kill cancer cells, have been effective in some people with recurrent HL.
-Of these drugs, nivolumab (Opdivo) and pembrolizumab (Keytruda) are approved for some HL patients who have relapsed after previous treatment.
-Researchers are now testing the drug with other treatments that have previously been used to treat patients with cancers that can recur.
+Of these drugs, nivolumab (Opdivo) and pembrolizumab (Keytruda) may be effective for some HL patients who have relapsed after previous treatment.
+Researchers are now testing the drug with other treatments that have previously been part of treatments with cancers that can recur.